Peanut Butter Cupcakes

 Fill cupcake liners 2/3 full and bake.
 You’ll know they are done when a toothpick comes out clean.

-For the full-on peanut butter experience, top these cupcakes with peanut butter buttercream frosting!
+For the ultimate peanut butter experience, top these cupcakes with peanut butter buttercream frosting as written in the recipe!
 It has a rich and creamy peanut butter flavor.

 Peanut Butter and Jelly Cupcakes